hoteltonight/database_bank/README.md

     DatabaseBank.exchange_rate_model = ExchangeRate
     DatabaseBank.rate_source = DatabaseBank::RateSource::EuCentralBank

-You can use one of the included rate sources, or any class that implements a fetch_rates class method that complies with the interface.
+You can use one of the included rate sources, or any class that implements a `fetch_rates` class method that complies with the interface (see Rate Sources below).

-Then, to harvest rates and store them in your ExchangeRate (or otherwise configured) model, do:
+Then, to harvest rates and store them in your `ExchangeRate` (or otherwise configured) model, do:

-    DatabaseBank.update_rates
+    Money::Bank::DatabaseBank.update_rates

 Finally, set the bank to use for the Money gem:

-    Money.default_bank = DatabaseExchange.new
+    Money.default_bank = Money::Bank::DatabaseBank::DatabaseExchange.new

 You can then use the Money gem's conversion methods.

 ## Rate Sources

-To implement a different rate source, create a class that provides a "fetch_rates" method which returns an array of rate information hashes.
+To implement a different rate source, create a class that provides a `fetch_rates` method which returns an array of rate information hashes.
 This must return all permutations of rates you will need to do currency conversions.
 For example, most exchange rate web services provide rates based on a base currency.
 Thus, you need to calculate the inverse rates, as well as the permutations between currencies not including the base currency.

-See the EuCentralBank implementation for an example.
+See the `EuCentralBank` implementation for an example.
 It fetches the rates, which use the EUR as the base currency.
 It then sets those, calculates the inverse, then figures out rates for say USD to GBP or AUD to CAD, etc.